alexandrecuer/smartgrid/Themis/Note_Install_themis_on_stretch_fromEmonPIimg30Oct18.md

+---
+title: Themis/EmonCMS - Install on the basis of the 30/10/2018 OEM raspbian STRETCH EmonPI img
+---

 Note : this is deprecated but things at the bottom (phpredisadmin, phpadmin) can be usefull for development

-# Install THEMIS tools on the basis of the 30/10/2018 OEM raspbian STRETCH EmonPI img

 https://github.com/emoncms/emoncms/blob/master/docs/RaspberryPi/readme.md